IDCTeam-Group/FoxGate-Issues/README.md

 > **Do the services in the config works correctly?**
 > The list of services in the default config have all been tested at least once.
 You can still configure each services values as well as edit or add more services (like in the example above).
 Services may not always function due to issues on their end or because of how they where added to the config.

 Some services are **disabled by default** because **they require an API key to function**.
 However, **ten of these services** work without a key and are enabled by default, providing basic **VPN** and **proxy** detection right away.
 To maximize protection against **VPNs**, **proxies**, and **other threats**, it is recommended to obtain API keys for the remaining services.
-Doing so will enhance the accuracy and effectiveness of the detection.
+Doing so will enhance the accuracy and effectiveness of detection.

-✅is free service, no key require for work.
+✅is a free service, no key required for work.
 <br />
-⭕is paid/key require service, key require for work.
+⭕is a paid/key required service, key required for work.
 <br />
 <br />
 ✅ **IP-API**